Table of contents

-What do learning styles have to do with finding a career?
 When your natural learning tendencies align with your profession, it can feel like a good fit.
-Your skills and job duties are positioned to complement each other, providing the best chance possible of succeeding in that role.
+Your skills and job duties complement each other, which can help you excel in that role.
+Here, we outline three common yet different learning styles — visual, auditory, and kinesthetic — and potential healthcare career options for each.

-Healthcare Careers for Visual Learners
+Healthcare Careers for People with a Visual Learning Style

 Pharmacy Technician

 Pharmacy technicians work under the supervision of a licensed pharmacist, assisting them with the dispensing of prescription medications.
-Pharmacy techs also perform other duties, such as organizing inventory and assisting patients or pharmacy customers with their insurance claims or other purchases.
+Pharmacy techs may also perform other duties, such as organizing inventory and assisting patients or pharmacy customers with their insurance claims or other purchases.

 Visual learners might enjoy working as a pharmacy technician since this healthcare career relies on identifying different medications based on their color, markings, pill size, and other visual appearances.
 Being a pharmacy tech also involves understanding human pathophysiology, which is the study of abnormalities or dysfunctions that exist as a result of a particular condition or disease.
 Some of these abnormal states are visual, such as having skin that is red and swollen.

-During the pharmaceutical calculations portion of your pharmacy tech training program, close your eyes and visualize yourself making these calculations in a real-world setting.
+During the pharmaceutical calculations portion of your pharmacy tech career training, close your eyes and visualize yourself making these calculations in a real-world setting.
 In your mind, walk through each step of the process, from the beginning to the end.
+While visualization may feel silly or seem like a waste of time, some of the top Olympians use this technique to perform their best in their sport of choice.3

 Medical Biller and Coder